 I shook my head.
 “No, they wouldn’t believe me anyway.
 Besides, as far as I’m concerned, it was self-defense or at least justifiable homicide.
 You shouldn’t be punished for that.”

-He promised he would and then waved goodbye to the two of us and closed the door.
-Before he left, I knocked on his window.
+Joe promised he would and then waved goodbye to the two of us before closing the door.
+Before he left, I knocked on the window.

-He nodded though I’m not sure my words truly penetrated.
-Joe then drove off and was gone.
+Joe nodded though I’m not sure my words truly penetrated.
+He then drove off and was gone.

 I scratched the back of my head.
 For a moment I considered not answering or feigning ignorance but decided to take the better option.
-“A drug-addict broke into his house.
+“A drug addict broke into his house.
 Angel, Joe’s wife, caught him in the act.
-The addict panicked and stabbed her through the heart killing her near instantly.”
+The addict panicked and stabbed her through the heart killing her nearly instantly.”

 Melody covered her face with both hands.
 “Oh my God!
 How awful!
 But why did he say he killed his wife?”